Communities can deploy municipal networks in several ways.

 - Incremental expansion

 Each of these models comes with its own advantages and disadvantages.
 Let’s dive in.

-In the full service model, communities function very similarly to how private ISPs do.
+In the full-service model, communities function very similarly to how private ISPs do.
 They offer services, such as TV, internet, and phone, directly to residents and businesses.
-Cities that choose to deploy the full service model often already have municipal electric utility and hold all accountability for a network’s success.
+Cities that choose to deploy the full-service model often already have municipal electric utilities and hold all accountability for a network’s success.

 Cities that take the open access approach build out their own fiber networks and then lease capacity to independent internet service providers.
 Communities install all physical elements, including fiber cables, access points, and hardware.
 With open access networks, cities are responsible for overseeing operations while ISPs compete for customers.

 Participating providers share a common infrastructure and are incentivized to innovate in order to attract the most subscribers.
 They can purchase access to the network via wholesale pricing and then have flexibility over which services they offer.
 Some of the most successful open access networks include UTOPIA in Utah and Ammon, Idaho’s fiber network.

 In dark fiber municipal networks, cities install fiber optic cables without any of the complementary electronic components needed to light up the network.
 Instead, they lease capacity to ISPs who are then responsible for getting the network up and running.
 Operational oversight shifts away from cities to ISPs, but communities still own the underlying infrastructure.

 Cities choose to go the dark fiber route to simplify network operations while still retaining some influence over how residents and businesses are served.
 One downside of dark fiber networks is that they can scare ISPs away from participating in networks as they do require a higher upfront investment.
 One of the best examples of the dark fiber approach can be found in Stockholm, Sweden where 90% of all buildings receive fiber broadband services.
 Overall, government-sponsored open access fiber serves 94% of the population across the country.